qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

 - Multi-threaded GC often use store barrier or load barrier to ensure scanning correctness.
 It also increases binary size and costs runtime performance.
 - Cannot collect a cycle where a JS object and an in-Wasm object references each other.

-[^safepoint_mechanism]: Safepoint mechanism allows a thread to pause at specific points.
-It can force the paused thread to expose all local variables on stack.
-When a thread is running, a local variable may be in register that cannot be scanned by another thread.
-And scanning a running thread's stack is not reliable due to memory order issues and race conditions.
+[^safepoint_mechanism]: Safepoint mechanism allows a thread to cooporatively pause at specific points.
+Scanning a running thread's stack is not reliable, due to memory order issues and race conditions, and some pointers may be in register, not stack.
+If a thread is coorporatively paused, its stack can be reliably scanned.
 One way to implement safepoint is to have a global safepoint flag.
 The code frequently reads the safepoint flag and pause if flag is true.
-There exists optimizations such as using OS page fault handler.
+There exists optimizations such as using OS page fault signal handler.

 What about using Wasm's built-in GC functionality?
 It requires mapping the data structure to Wasm GC data structure.
 Wasm's GC data structure allows Java-like class (with object header), Java-like prefix subtyping, and Java-like arrays.